5l1v3r1/Viper-CMD/README.md

 Viper CMD 0.0.5
 =====
+To-do:
+Add color text terminal print().

 Python command shell - Work in progress.

 A fun project I've been working on.
 I want to see exactly how much I can do with a practically pure Python CMD module.
 Going to keep it moslty Python 2.7 since alot of modules aren't compatable with Python 3 yet.
 Slowly but surely will go from 2 to 3.